longlivewama/bstacle-Avoiding-Robot-Using-Arduino-and-Computer-Vision-Object-Detection-App/README.md

 ### Run the Arduino Robot

 1. Assemble components as per the circuit diagram.
-2. Upload Arduino code using the Arduino IDE.
+2. Upload Arduino code via Arduino IDE.
 3. Power the robot to start autonomous navigation.

 ### Run the Streamlit App